claireboyd/capp_coursework/README.md

 # Relevant Coursework

 Code for the following assignments are available upon request.
-Feel free to email me at [ckboyd@uchicago.edu](mailto:ckboyd@uchicago.edu).
+For access, feel free to email me at [ckboyd@uchicago.edu](mailto:ckboyd@uchicago.edu).

 ## CAPP 121: Computer Science with Applications 1